 The strategy needs to be clear and specific.

-Keep in mind, what’s obvious to you isn’t necessarily obvious to everyone else.
+Keep in your mindset, what’s obvious to you isn’t necessarily obvious to everyone else.
 Sometimes people really, truly don’t know.

 Rather than a statement like “Display a positive attitude,” make your standards tangible by identifying specific behaviors you expect to see.
 For example, you might say, “Smile, make eye contact and call people by name.”